 - Keep this page open, as you’ll need the information in Part 4.

-Add your Resend DNS Records in Bolt
+Add your Resend DNS records in Bolt

-The final step in setup is to add the DNS records created by Resend to your Bolt project.
+The final step in setup is to add the DNS records created by Resend to your project.Where you add them depends on your domain setup:

 - Log in and open any Bolt project.